 Well, er no. Not at all in fact.
 Instead the film starring walking catastrophe Tara Reid and Ian "The-guy-from-Beverly-Hills-90210-who-wasn't-Jason-Priestly-or-Luke-Perry" Ziering, pulled in an anemic 1.4 million viewers for its premier, a shade under the equally dreadful but far less talked about "Chupacabra vs. The Alamo" which debuted earlier that year.

 (Gee Note: It should be noted that Sharknado did actually set a Syfy ratings record for a repeat when it was aired for a third time a couple of months later, scoring 2.4 million of your human eyeballs.
-There's no real reason for this, other than ironic hipsters are quite easily entertained apparently.
-Which is why I'm working on a pitch for my new reality show, where a talking bow tie sells second hand ukuleles to help raise money for some bullshit charity involving homeless pandas.
+There's no real reason for this, other than ironic hipsters are quite easily entertained that is.
+Which is why I'm working on a pitch for my new series where Russell Brand sells second hand ukuleles to help raise money for some bullshit charity involving homeless pandas or something.
+Hispters love that kind of thing.
 You have my number Channel 4)